Ely-S/HTML5Mash/readme.md

 ## Contributing

 Contribution is appreciated.
 Anyone and everyone is welcome to help out.
+It would be nice for somebody to make a logo for the project.

+##Maintanence

+If people use this I will mantain

 ### License